cardboardcomputer/blender-middleware/README.md

    that Unity doesn't accidentally use the wrong instance.

-2. Copy the contents of `Blender/2.69` in the repo to your *user scripts folder* (make sure to remove any previous versions of this middleware from that folder first):
+2. Copy the contents of `Blender/2.69` in the repo to your *user scripts path* (make sure to remove any previous versions of this middleware from that folder first, and remove the `__pycache__` folder if it exists):

    - Mac: `/Users/<username>/Library/Application Support/Blender/2.69`
    - Win: `C:\Users\<username>\AppData\Roaming\Blender Foundation\Blender\2.69`
    - Linux: `~/.config/blender/2.69`

+   If you prefer to copy over the addons and not the startup config files and keep your own, only copy over `Blender/2.69/scripts`.
+The `startup.blend` and `userprefs.blend` config files won't be copied over but you'll have to enabled the addons manually in order for them to be active when Unity invokes blender for FBX import.
+You can find all the addons under the `Cardboard` tab.

    Alternately, you can use the included `sync.sh` shell script to copy the files.
-Create a `sync.config` file in the repository root (the same location as `sync.sh`), and define `BLENDER_USER_PATH` which should point to the user scripts path (one of the paths above).
+Create a `sync.config` file in the repository root (the same location as `sync.sh`), and define `BLENDER_USER_PATH` which should point to the *user scripts path* (one of the paths above).

    Run `./sync.sh system` to copy the files over.

+   Run `./sync.sh system noconfig` to copy the files over without the startup config files.

 3. Open `Unity/Blender-Middleware/Assets/TestScene/Meshes/Test.blend`
    in Blender and save the scene.
 This should trigger the embedded